HuyaneMatsu/hata/docs/intro/Chapter1_hata_basics.md

 - `c` format code stands for the creation date when the user was created.
 - no format code is only the user name.

-These formats are also available as attributes or properties too:
+> `Client` instances are valid users too and they support the same formatting codes as well.

+Note that you can also use object attributes too, in the case of `User` you would be able to use

 - `.name`
 - `.full_name`
 - `.mention`
 - `.created_at`

-The only difference is that `.created_at` returns `datetime` object, meanwhile formatting with `'c'` returns `str`.

-> `Client` instances, are valid users too and they support the same formatting
-> codes as well.
+- etc

+You should look up attributes for the object you're using to know more about them.
+For now you can look trough the code or, while in our support Discord server, use command:
+`&docs WHAT_TO_SERACH_FOR` specific example would be `&docs User`